The corrupted ghost of a mountain hiking woman.

 •Random & Miscellaneous Facts:

 1. Originally, Louise was simply an evil magician.
-I found the concept boring and misfit, so I discarded her pretty quickly.
-She was later rediscovered and remade into a ghost for reasons I can not remember.
+I found the concept boring and misfit for the setting, so I discarded her pretty quickly.
+She was later rediscovered and remade into a ghost for reasons I can’t remember.

 2. Louise was also supposed to be a direct antagonist for the four main catgirls.
 Seeing as all of them are normal people rather than heroes, Louise was reworked into the indirect villain we have today.